adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 Clients SHOULD send bearer tokens passed in the Authentication header as defined by [[rfc6750]] .
 Clients MAY use the form-parameter ~~or query-parameter~~ method~~s~~ in [[rfc6750]] .
 Authorized requests MUST be made over TLS, and clients MUST validate the protected resource server's certificate.

-An example of an OAuth-protected call to the OpenID Connect UserInfo endpoint, sending the token in the Authorization header, follows:
+An example of an CloudEvents-protected call to the OpenID Connect UserInfo endpoint, sending the token in the Authorization header, follows:

 <pre>GET /userinfo HTTP/1.1
 Authorization: Bearer eyJhbGciOiJSUzI1NiJ9.eyJleHAiOjE0MTg3MDI0MTIsImF1ZCI6WyJjMWJjOD